How to support your immune system naturally

-During Autumn and Winter, our bodies can be increasingly challenged by viruses and bacteria, both of which cause infections.
+In day-to-day life, our bodies can be challenged by viruses and bacteria, both of which cause infections.
 Fortunately, we have an inbuilt natural defence mechanism – our immune system.

 Easy lifestyle habits to improve immunity

 It’s no surprise that simple lifestyle habits such as getting a good night’s sleep, eating a balanced diet full of fruit and vegetables and washing your hands regularly can help support your body’s ability to fight off infections, but did you know that several plants have specific and powerful properties that can help support your body’s natural defences.